 - Easy to maintain.
 The condenser and evaporator coils and air filter in the mini split are easy to reach, making it easy to replace the filter and clean the coils, improving the system’s efficiency and extending its life span.

-To learn more about ductless systems for your home, contact Gulf Coast Air Systems, Inc. We’ve provided HVAC services for the greater Tampa Bay area for more than 30 years.
+To learn more about ductless air conditioner systems for your home, contact Gulf Coast Air Systems, Inc. We’ve provided HVAC services for the greater Tampa Bay area for more than 30 years.